brodriguez8774/CS4900_QuadraticSolver/documents/Directory_Structure_Standards.md

 * Documents - any documents relevant to the creation and implementation of the project.
 * Spikes - any spike programs created to aid us in understanding the project.
 * Src - all code and necessary files used for the quadratic solver program specifically
+* Stories - all stories and TPS reports created to track project completion
 * Tests - all unit tests created for the quadratic solver program